alicenasciuti/luiss-enel-load-forecasting/README.md

 where `path` is the location of the raw `.txt` file.

-Before running the notebook, make sure that the dataset is available in the path specified inside the notebook.
+Before running `01_eda.ipynb`, make sure that the dataset is available in the path specified inside the notebook.